wilkflow/CS546Final/README.md

 - On login you will be brought to the profile page where you can either go to the Event Page, Friends Page, Settings, or Sign Out
 - Settings allows you to change your first and last name, (default value is John Doe)
 - On Events page you can post, search for, rsvp to, like, and comment on events
-- On Friends you can post to a feed of all your friends as well ass see, comment, and like friend's posts, there is also a friends list where you can add friends by username or remove friends.
+- On Friends you can post to a feed of all your friends as well as see, comment, and like friend's posts, there is also a friends list where you can add friends by username or remove friends.
 Clicking on a friend will bring you to their friend page consisting of all their friend posts.
 - Sign out will sign you out of your account